-As elaborated within the Task Force section of this summary, several changes were made to restructure the English Language Arts and Literacy Standards.
+Several changes were made to restructure the English Language Arts and Literacy Standards.
 This includes organizing the standards by grade level rather than domain in order to maintain consistency with other subject-area standards; repealing College and Career Readiness Anchor Standards and Interdisciplinary Standards with the intention of including relevant information and resources within the guidance documents; combining Reading Literature and Reading Informational Text to better reflect reading skills relevant to all genres; eliminating the Language domain and moving language standards into relevant reading, writing, and Speaking and Listening domains; and creating a domain of Research and Inquiry.